 Did you know that most healthy adults can finish a 5k walk with just a few weeks of training?
-Even if you’re currently spending more time on the couch than out hitting the pavement walking, you can work your way up to 5km (3.1 miles) of walking with this simple plan.
+Even if you’re currently spending more time on the couch than out hitting the pavement walking, you can work your way up to 5km (3.1 miles) of walking a mile at a time with this simple plan.

 Walking 5k means walking for about an hour at a brisk pace.
 If you’re looking to burn calories or burn fat by walking, building up to a 5k goal can help you achieve that.
-If you’re looking to start a morning walking habit or increase your walking speed, having that 5k goal gives you extra motivation.
+If you’re looking to start a morning walking habit or increase your walking speed, you’ll have extra motivation working towards completing a 5k race.
 This beginner 5k training schedule how you can go from the couch to 5k, and hit your walking goals while doing it.

 Don’t have Pacer yet?
 Download Pacer for free (on mobile)!